Country Facts:

 The housing need in Ethiopia

-About 70% of housing units in Ethiopia require total replacement; only 30% is in fair condition.
-Most houses are made of wood and mud, have cracked walls, leaking roofs and dirt floors.
+About 70% of housing units in Ethiopia require total replacement.
+Most homes are made of wood and mud and have cracked walls, leaking roofs and dirt floors.
+Only one-fourth of houses have two or more rooms.

-About 80% of Addis Ababa is considered slum areas, characterized by widespread sanitation challenges.
-Families live in crowded rooms and are exposed to health and safety risks
+About 60% of the 5 million population of Addis Ababa live in slum areas, characterized by overcrowded settlements and lack of improved sanitation.
+In these urban neighborhoods, families live in crowded rooms and are exposed to health and safety risks.

 How Habitat addresses the need

-This project assists vulnerable families living in poverty to move to new homes with access to improved sanitation and safe water.
-The project involves renovation of houses, construction of communal toilets, communal water points, walkways and ditches.
-Urban slum upgrading ensures sustainable use facilities and creating a healthy living environment through hygiene and sanitation training and promotion of financial saving practices.
-The intervention focuses on community and household level initiatives.
-Family selection criteria include low incomes, old age, and incidences of poor health.
+This multi year project aims at assisting vulnerable families living in poverty to move to new homes with access to improved sanitation and safe water facilities.
+The project involves renovating houses and constructing communal toilets and water points, walkways and ditches.
+Urban slum upgrading ensures the sustainable use of facilities and creates a healthy living environment through hygiene and sanitation training and promotion of financial saving practices.
+Habitat Ethiopia follows a new approach which involves working with municipalities and other organizations that require putting together resources for a greater impact.
+This will be done through a long-term project that substitutes existing projects that phase out in a year.

 What you can do